chazjn/EDemo/README.md

 Create appointment:
-1. Attempt to reserve equipment if no equipment available then return
+1. Attempt to reserve equipment
+2. If no equipment available then return
-2. Attempt to create appointment if cannot create appoitment then unreserve equipment
+3. Attempt to create appointment
+4. If cannot create appoitment then unreserve equipment

 Change appointment:
-1. Attempt to reserve equipment if no equipment available then return
+1. Attempt to reserve equipment
+2. If no equipment available then return
-2. Attempt to change appointment if cannot change appointment then unreserve equipment
+3. Attempt to change appointment
+4. If cannot change appointment then unreserve equipment

 Cancel appointment:
-1. Attempt to cancel appointment if cancellation successful then unreserve equipment
+1. Attempt to cancel appointment
+2. If cancellation successful then unreserve equipment

 My main issue with this logic is that what happens if there is an exception in between reserving/unreserving equipment and creating/changing/canceling the appointment.
 Obiously we could have some exception handling to tidy up but still the equipment/appointments are two seperate systems -